MathiasHMorgan/Bitcoin-Machine-Learning-Predictive-Models/README.md

 # Bitcoin Machine Learning Predictive Models

-Objective: This project will seek to evaluate the performance of price predictive models for both Bitcoin (BTC) using supervised and unsupervised machine learning models.
+Objective: This project will seek to visually evaluate the performance of price predictive models for both Bitcoin (BTC) using supervised and unsupervised machine learning models.

 Rationale: The primary rationale for this project is that the crypto market is relativley young and in efficient, price predition models may be able tp provide a statistical edge to investors and traders looking to exploit information assymetry and asset mispricing.